-151 The choice of the Vickers microhardness tester over the Knoop hardness tester was based 152 on the Vickers test's greater suitability and practicality for assessing surface alterations in 153 deeper hard tissues of teeth.
-In contrast the Knoop hardness tester is typically utilized for 154 evaluating superficial dentin at a depth of 0.1 mm rather than for deeper dentin.2 Distilled water was utilized as a control because it does not make any chemical alteration on dentin.11
+The choice of the "Vickers microhardness tester" over the "Knoop hardness tester" was based on the Vickers test's greater suitability and practicality for assessing surface alterations in deeper hard tissues of teeth.
+In contrast the "Knoop hardness tester" is typically utilized for evaluating superficial dentin at a depth of 0.1 mm rather than for deeper dentin.2

+Distilled water was utilized as a control because it does not make any chemical alteration on dentin.11

-157 This study was designed to evaluate the efficacy of different root canal irrigants viz.
-CHX, 158 Triphala, Green tea, Neem, Tulsi and Distilled water to know the alterations of the 159 microhardness of the dentin.
-The findings of this study observed all the irrigation solution 160 reduced microhardness of the dentin structure and might be affected the mechanisms of 161 dentin structure.
-All the irrigants used that had not observed any significant impact on 162 microhardness reduction of radicular dentin.
+This study was designed to evaluate the efficacy of different root canal irrigants viz.
+CHX, Triphala, Green tea, Neem, Tulsi and Distilled water to know the alterations of the microhardness of the dentin.
+The findings of this study observed all the irrigation solution reduced microhardness of the dentin structure and might be affected the mechanisms of dentin structure.
+All the irrigants used did not show significant impact on microhardness reduction of radicular dentin.